linkedin/css-blocks/README.md

 Here we have told css-blocks that when our component's `.button` class is used with hoverable's `.button` class, we want our component's style declarations to win!
 We have declared an **override resolution** for both properties.

-If we were to switch around the order a bit so our `background-color` resolution comes *after* our component's declaration, it means that when these two classes are used together, hoverable's `.button` class will win!
+If we were to switch around the order a bit so our `background-color` resolution comes *after* our component's declaration, it means that when these two classes are used together, hoverable's `.button` class will win, but only for that property.
+This is why you will never have to fight the cascade or use `!important` ever again!

 ```
 /* stylesheet.css */